 Go for a walk around the neighborhood and see what you spot, from birds and insects to bright flowers and green grass.
 If your kids are feeling ambitious, turn it into a day-long excursion and go on a hike.
 Not only is this one of our favorite outdoor activities for kids, but it also helps them to learn more about how the world works.

 Tea parties bring a bit of fancy fun to any day—make it a formal affair by having your kids dress up in their best duds to enjoy their iced tea (or other fanciful beverage!) at an outdoor table.
 Extra fancy points?
 Talk in posh accents as you eat summer-inspired finger sandwiches.

 3. Soak in the Sprinklers

 Need to cool off a bit?
 Break out the bathing suits and let kids run through the sprinklers or a hose.
 Also try filling up an inflatable baby pool or getting out the Slip ‘N Slide, a perennial kid favorite.

 4. Check Off Your Outdoor Chore List

-Chores can be anything but a chore when you’re outside.
-Have kids help wash the car, clean up trash in the neighborhood or tend to the yard.
+Chores can be anything but a chore when you’re outside and soaking up the sun.
+Have kids help wash the car, clean up trash in the neighborhood, or tend to the yard.
 Even if they focus more on having fun than actually helping, it gives them a sense of accomplishment while being physically active.

 5. Craft a Collage

-Flowers, leaves and blades of grass make for a colorful collage that celebrates spring’s bounty.
+Who says you need to have crafting supplies to make a work of art?
+One of our favorite outdoor activities for kids is to venture out to collect flowers, leaves, and blades of grass to put together a colorful collage that celebrates spring’s bounty.
 Have kids collect as much foliage as they can to glue onto colored construction paper or even a poster board.